-- emphasise the importance of attendance to their child - ensure that their child attends school regularly - ensure that their child arrives on time for registration - require that their child attends all classes - avoid taking their child on holiday during term time as this cannot be authorised by the School and are actively discouraged - avoid, where possible, arranging appointments (e.g. medical/dental) or engagements (e.g. driving lessons) during the school day - notify the school if a pupil is likely to be absent for more than three days - provide a letter to their child's tutor explaining absence on the first day he/she returns to school to support the School in meeting DENI requirements - provide a letter to their child's Head of Year (HOY) at least two days before a planned absence
+- emphasise the importance of attendance to their child - ensure that their child attends school regularly - ensure that their child arrives on time for registration - require that their child attends all classes - avoid taking their child on holiday during term time as this cannot be authorised by the School and are actively discouraged - avoid, where possible, arranging appointments (e.g. medical/dental) or engagements (e.g. driving lessons) during the school day - Notify, by telephone, on their child's first day of absence, if not for a pre -arranged reason - notify the school if a pupil is likely to be absent for more than three days - provide a letter to their child's tutor explaining absence on the first day he/she returns to school to support the School in meeting DENI requirements - provide a letter to their child's Head of Year (HOY) at least two days before a planned absence